Small steps out of depression

 Should I push myself or rest?

 Both have a place, and the balance shifts over time.
 Early in depression or when it is severe, rest is often genuinely necessary.
-As things stabilise, gentle activity becomes more helpful than continued rest.
-The key word is gentle.
-Pushing hard tends to backfire.
-Steady small effort tends to accumulate.
+As things stabilise, light activity becomes more helpful than continued rest.
+The key is not to force it.
+Pushing hard backfires.
+Small repeated effort accumulates.

 What if nothing helps?